michalhercik/RecSIS/docs/data-model.md

  - STUDIUM - Anonymized basic info about student study.
  - ZKOUS - Binary results of student exams.

  For better understanding of the source data model we encourage you to connect to the SIS database and explore the data.
 The best way is to simply select few rows from a table and see what is inside.
-More insight can be found by quering table "tabulky" - for example to get info about table POVINN `SELECT * FROM tabulky WHERE tabulka='POVINN'`.
+More insight can be found by querying table "tabulky" - for example to get info about table POVINN `SELECT * FROM tabulky WHERE tabulka='POVINN'`.
 Be aware that the result is for a table and not the synonyms - it is possible that not all synonyms are existing tables.

  Currently we can't access personal data of a student.
 This is something that we are working on.
 Getting access at least to basic info about student such as year of enrollment and degree plan would allow us to simplify degree plan UI and improve degree plan UX.
 We would also like to get access to complete courses to automatically populate blueprint with correct historical data.

 ## Target

 There are two target models.
 One is stored in PostgreSQL and the second one in MeiliSearch.
 The later is used only for searching courses, degree plans and surveys.
 There is no synchronization between the two models.
-The data in MeiliSearch cannost be changed by webapp and are only updated by ELT process.
-The MeiliSearch data model consists of three indixes - courses, degree_plans and surveys.
+The data in MeiliSearch cannot be changed by webapp and are only updated by ELT process.
+The MeiliSearch data model consists of three indices - courses, degree_plans and surveys.
 The courses index is used to search in courses and only to retrieve relevant course codes.
 Rest of the data is then fetched from PostgreSQL - call to PostgreSQL would have to been made anyway since blueprint is stored there and by this we don't have to combine results from the two sources.

 ### MeiliSearch

 The degree_plans index is used to search in degree plans.
 The surveys index is used to search in surveys.
 Both degree_plans and surveys indexes has all the data needed to display search results.
-Exact configurtation (including synonyms definition, filterable values and others) can be seen in [init-meili](../scripts/init-meili.ps1).
+Exact configuration (including synonyms definition, filterable values and others) can be seen in [init-meili](../scripts/init-meili.ps1).
 Below are examples of documents stored in each index.

 #### degree_plans
 ```json